 Importance of Family Time For Children

 - Keeps the family together: Kids need to feel safe and secure at home.
 Spending time with them will make them realize that you will always be there for them.
 For example, if your child is being bullied at school, they might open up to you if you sit with them every day, ask them about their day, talk to them and make them feel comfortable.
-But if you do not give them your time, they would never know that they can come to you in times of trouble.
+But if you do not give them your time, they would never know that they are able to come to you in times of trouble.

 - Lessens the generation gap: “You will never understand,” is what we often hear a teenager say.
 Children and their parents might drift apart because of the generation gap.
-Spending quality time will decrease this gap and also create a friendly space, where the children can talk without hesitation, and the parents listen without being judgemental.
+Spending quality time will decrease this gap and also create a friendly space, where the children can talk without hesitation, and the parents listen without being judgmental.

 - Teaches values of life: You, as a parent, might have learned valuable lessons through various events in life.
 Family time is the best time to discuss such incidents and teach your kids about virtues like honesty, integrity, and social responsibility.
 This would make them know what is right and wrong.
-The next time when they face an ethical dilemma, they would know what to do.
+The next time when they face an ethical dilemma, they will know what to do.

 - Gives an opportunity to show affection and appreciation: Whether it is getting their math answer right or learning their first music lesson, children expect appreciation from parents for even the tiniest of achievements.
 And there is no better time than the family time to inquire about their day and tell them how proud you are.